robert-claypool/robert-claypool.github.io/README.md

 $ npm install --global gulp-cli
 ```

-Gulp (not gulp-cli) is a part of our `devDependencies` because they recommend
+Gulp (not gulp-cli) is a part of our `devDependencies` because the Gulp team
-a local install.
-Run `npm install` to install all of the project's dev
+recommends a local install.
+Run `npm install` to install all of the project's
-dependencies, including gulp.
-Then enter `gulp` to run the script.
+dev dependencies, including gulp.
+Then run `gulp` to run the script.

 To summarize: Bower throws files into `bower_components` and (as needed) we
 run a gulp script to copy only what we need into various project folders.